adamreupert/fred2plot/README.md

 # FRED2Plot
-FRamework for Experimental Data to plot (FRED2Plot)
+FRamework for Experimental Data to Plot (FRED2Plot)

 ## Description
 The framework for experimental data to plot (FRED2Plot), is designed to automatically process XRD, PDF, NMR, Raman, FT-IR & electrochemical Data and, if wanted, uploads them to Kadi4mat.